 Self-sufficiency – at least as it’s commonly conceptualised – is an illusion.
 It’s not how life works.

-But now I come to update this page at the start of a new decade, I came up against this word “support” again.
+So when I came to update this page at the start of a new decade, I came up against this word “support” again.
 It still felt awkward and clumsy.
 Something about it seems too one-sided, lacking in the mutualistic symbiosis which underpins natural relationships.
 It’s altogether wrong.
-It’s not support I want to ask for.
+It’s not support I want to ask for at all.

-I want to invite you to participate.
-Participation is active involvement.
+So I want to invite you to participate.
+Participation is involvement.
 It’s community.
 It’s relationship.
 It’s reciprocity.
 It’s cooperative creativity.
-It feels much more exciting and full of all manner of potential than “support”, even if – paradoxically – mutual support is very much part of participation.
+It feels much more exciting and full of life and all manner of potential than “support”, even if – paradoxically – mutual support is very much part of participation.

 Until the fires, the ambition and scale of this project were still relatively modest, even though it had all grown substantially from how I originally conceived our family-scale initiative a decade ago.
 All the developments here until the fires were funded from my personal savings.
 The enormous damages suffered in the fires consumed the last of them.